 Turns out he didn’t need to worry.
-When the hovervan came to a stop and the mercs got out followed by their mirrorshade wearing superior, guns at the ready, all Korehammer could hear was the clicking and hum of weapons being primed to fire.
+When the hovervan came to a stop and the mercs got out followed by their mirrorshade wearing superior, all Korehammer could hear was the clicking and hum of weapons being primed to fire.

 While all of that should have been enough to make Korehammer question his sanity, it was the sight of Neomi Wynn in a flack jacket and fatigues and holding a Beretta M99-H that put the whole situation over the top.

 When she spoke to the mercs, Wynn sounded nothing like the casino host who had welcomed him here just a few hours ago.

 “Gentlemen.
 This man is a guest of the Shina-Yasuyan Hotel and Casino Complex.
 We don’t take very kindly to one of our guests being chased through the streets by thugs such as you, especially when you are coming from another city zone.
 Think very carefully before you make your next decision.
 We are more than willing to let you be on your way, or this can get very ugly, very quickly for you.”

 In what was becoming a theme when it came to Wynn, Korehammer was impressed.

 The woman pointed to Korehammer.
 “That bastard has something that belongs to us!
 We’re not leaving until we get it back.”